HELLO, I’M NEIL

 It involved recruiting and developing new leaders.
 It required establishing new disciplines like creative direction and design ops, and it rested on successfully integrating existing teams from user research and product management.

-It was built on robust good practice around on-boarding, crisp role definitions, consistent career planning, and acting with empathy, integrity, vision, and accountability.
+It was built on good practice around on-boarding, crisp role definitions, consistent career planning, living my values, and a healthy dash of humor.

 “In over two decades in design and tech, I can count on one hand the number of professionals as exceptional as Neil.
 Beyond his thoughtful, grounded personality, Neil is a rare blend of strategic vision, deep UX expertise, and empathetic leadership.”